-As Table 3 shows, the actual change in net position for fiscal year 2023 is \$630,546 less than the budgeted change in net position.
-The difference is attributed in most part to the reduced operating revenues combined with lower total expenses than what was projected.
+As Table 3 shows, the actual negative change in net position for fiscal year 2024 is \$1,930,551 greater than the budgeted change in net position of \$176,730.
+This difference is attributed to lower total revenues than budgeted and greater total expenses than anticipated.